 There is no doubt that the earliest notification of a fire in your home gives you the best chances of getting out alive.
 Smoke alarms that are properly installed and maintained play a huge role in reducing fire deaths and injuries.
 Most people underestimate how fast fire grows and how quickly the smoke spreads.

-Our Fire Prevention and Education program also provides free smoke detectors and installation services to the residents of the communities we serve with some restrictions on the number of alarms provided and household size and resident age.
+Our Community Risk Reduction division also provides free smoke detectors and installation services to the residents of the communities we serve with some restrictions on the number of alarms provided and household size and resident age.
 Please contact the Administrative Offices to inquire about this program.

 Here’s what you need to know: